-Soak your almonds in water for 8 hours or overnight, and rinse the almonds before placing in the blender with your 4 cups of fresh water.
+Soak your almonds in water for 8 hours or overnight, and rinse the almonds before placing them in the blender with your 4 cups of fresh water.
 Blend on high until you have produced a milk.
 Strain through your nut milk bag, and store for up to 4 days in the fridge.

 Don’t discard the almond pulp.
 Try dehydrating it to make almond meal by following the same process as with the coconut pulp.
 This process will take about twice as long for the almond pulp as it did for the coconut.
-You can also use your almond pulp in smoothies or for Paleo granola, cookies or muffins!
+You can also use your almond pulp in smoothies or for Paleo granola, cookies, or muffins!

 So there you have it—inexpensive nut milk AND a coconut flour recipe too!
 You really can save a lot of money by making your own!